3DBAG/3dbag-pipeline/README.md

 - [gdal](https://github.com/OSGeo/gdal)
 - [pdal](https://github.com/PDAL/PDAL)

-The `build-tools.sh` can help you to build the required tools.
+The `build-tools.sh` Bash script can help you to build the required tools.
+See `build-tools.sh --help` for usage instructions.
-Note that it can take a couple of hours to build everything.
+Note that you need to run `build-tools.sh` with `bash` (not `sh`), and it can take a couple of hours to build everything.
 Requirements for building the tools:

 - C and C++ compilers (min.
 GCC 13 or Clang 18)